LaikaStudios/shading-library/README.md

     make clean; make

 in your local checkout directory of the shading-library.
-This will put the built contents in a `build` sub-directory.
+This will put the built contents into a `build` sub-directory.

 # Katana Environment
 Assuming you checked out this git repository to `~/shading-library` and have built it, katana's execution environment should have the following environment variables set.
 Make any alterations necessary for your specific set of software.